 All U.S. citizens and permanent residents selected for EGAP positions must submit the Free Application for Federal Student Aid (FAFSA).
 Please visit the main Financial Aid page for information regarding submitting your FAFSA.
 Note: International students should not file a FAFSA.

-After the FAFSA is evaluated and your Work Authorization paperwork is drafted, the Financial Aid Office will send you an award notification and an e-mail to your UNH e-mail account letting you know to come pick up and complete your paperwork.
+After the FAFSA is evaluated and your Work Authorization paperwork is drafted, the Financial Aid Office will send you an award notification and an e-mail to your University e-mail account letting you know to come pick up and complete your paperwork.
 Once all documents are complete, the student receives a work release card from the Financial Aid Office, which indicates the date the student is authorized to work.
 The Work Authorization paperwork will list the position for which you have been accepted, your supervisor's name, and the dates of employment.
 Included with the Work Authorization paperwork are the Federal W-4, CT W-4 Form, INS Employment Eligibility Verification Form (I-9), and additional employment paperwork.